rhdunn/xquery-intellij-plugin/docs/XPath 1.0 as 2.0 EBNF Grammar.md

 # XPath 1.0 as 2.0 EBNF Grammar

-This software or document includes material copied from or derived from the XPath specifications.
+This document includes material copied from or derived from the XPath specifications.
 Copyright © 1999-2017 W3C® (MIT, ERCIM, Keio, Beihang).

 ## Abstract
 This document describes the XPath 1.0 EBNF grammar using the XPath 2.0